Looking for the best way to reheat prime rib slices?

 If it is ready to be eaten, much like with the steaming method, you’ll want to move it to a serving dish as soon as possible to prevent it from cooking further.

-Method 3: Reheating Prime Rib In The Oven?
+Method 3: Reheating Slices of Prime Rib In The Oven

-Reheating prime rib in the oven can be tricky since heating it too quickly or at too high of a temperature can quickly dry it out.
+Reheating it in the oven can be tricky since heating it too quickly or at too high of a temperature can quickly dry it out.

 A slow and steady reheat in the oven will yield the best results for leftover prime rib.